pforret/setver/README.md

     git clone https://github.com/pforret/setver.git
     # if you want the script to be in your path
     ln -s <cloned_folder>/setver /usr/local/bin/

-## Example:

-    > setver new patch
-    ✔  version 1.12.0 -> 1.12.1
-    ✔  set version in package.json
-    ✔  set version in composer.json
-    ✔  set version in .env.example
-    ✔  set version in VERSION.md
-    ✔  commit and push changed files
-    ✔  push tags to git@github.com:pforret/setver.git
-    ✔  to create a release, go to https://github.com/pforret/setver

 ## References
 * https://semver.org/